Statement on under soil heating

 If you live outside the UK & Ireland, St Mirren TV is your way to watch Paisley’s top football side live in action each and every home match day.

-As usual the St Mirren TV team will be presenting all the action from the Paisley 2021 Stadium when Falkirk are the visitors on Saturday evening.
+As usual the St Mirren TV team will be presenting all the action from the Paisley 2021 Stadium when Spartans are the visitors on Saturday afternoon.

 If you want to tune in here is the info you will need: